 Every weekend, we will take full advantage of all that the Bay area has to offer and visit some of its most exciting destinations and attractions.
 All weekend excursions are included in the program fee.

 Start with a visit to Union Square, a modern shopping and dining mecca, with every major department store and specialty store imaginable within a half-mile radius.
 Continue to Haight-Ashbury or ‘The Haight’ –birthplace of America’s counter culture in the 1960’s (home to the Grateful Dead).
 The Haight is known today for its colorful mix of shops, restaurants and cafés.

 San Francisco Sights: Part 2

 Enjoy the view from Golden Gate Bridge as you walk across the remarkable 1.2 mile span before spending time in beautiful Golden Gate Park.
-If you prefer, you can visit the Haight, known for its activism in the 60s and 70s (former home to the Grateful Dead), and for its colorful mix of eclectic shops, restaurants and cafes today.
-Finally, take a walk up Nob Hill for a view of the famous painted ladies of ‘Postcard Row.'
+Next, we’ll head to Fisherman’s Wharf to discover the Cannery Shopping Center, Ghirardelli Square and some of the Pacific Northwest’s best seafood.
+Finally, take a walk up Nob Hill for a view of the famous painted ladies of 'Postcard Row.'

 Six Flags Marine World

-Experience America's only combination wildlife park, oceanarium and theme park, which includes 33 exciting rides and "Roar," a classic wooden roller coaster.
+Experience America's only combination wildlife park, oceanarium and theme park, which includes thirty-three exciting rides and "Roar," a classic wooden roller coaster.